FIFA picks 2026 World Cup cities, predicts US `No 1 sport'

 “I think this part of the world doesn’t realize what will happen here in 2026,” Infantino said.
 “These three countries will be upside down.
 The world will be invading Canada, Mexico and the United States.”

-The bid plan selected in 2018 envisioned 60 games in the U.S. for the first 48-nation Cup, including all from the quarterfinals on, and 10 each in Mexico and Canada.
+The bid plan envisioned 60 games in the U.S., including all from the quarterfinals on, and 10 each in Mexico and Canada.

 Specific sites for each round will be announced later, and Infantino said world-wide television times will be a factor for the final, which makes the Eastern and Central times zones more likely.
 FIFA has gradually moved back the kickoff time of the final from 3:30 p.m.
 EDT to 10 a.m.
 EDT for this year’s tournament, which is 10 p.m. in Beijing.